Long-Term Care Legislative Updates

 What's on the docket?

-In March 2025, Hawaii introduced HI House Resolution 33/House Concurrent Resolution 38 and HI Senate Resolution 19/Senate Concurrent Resolution 33.
-This series of long-term care bills would require the HI Tax Review Commission to identify possible means to implement the state LTC Financing Program when the Commission convenes later this year.
-The LTC Financing Program intends to provide universal and affordable LTC care for all eligible state residents.
-Benefits would be primarily related to Medicaid and private LTC insurance.
-Legislation supporting the program passed in 2022, but the bill only outlined the framework and eligibility.
+In April 2025, Hawaii adopted HI Senate Resolution 19.
+This is a request to the HI Tax Review Commission to identify possible ways of implementing the state LTC Financing Program when the Commission convenes later this year.
+The LTC Financing Program intends to provide universal and affordable LTC care for all eligible HI residents.
+Such LTC benefits would be primary to Medicaid and private LTC insurance.
+Legislation supporting the program passed in 2022, but that bill only outlined the framework and eligibility.
 Funding sources and other program details were left out of the legislation.
-This bill(s) specifically suggest that the Commission consider an income tax credit as a funding source for program implementation.
+The Commission is to deliver its report shortly after the 2026 legislative session begins.

 Additional Resources